CmlLib/CmlLib.Core/README.md

 #### 4. Get Profile Infos
 Profile contain various data which launcher need.
-All Game Versions has its own profile, even old alpha version or forge.
+All Game Versions has its own profile, even old alpha version and forge.
-You can find at (GameDirectory)￦versions￦(any-version)￦(version-name).json.
+You can find it at (GameDirectory)￦versions￦(any-version)￦(version-name).json.
-MProfileInfo is Profile's Metadata, contains Name, Profile Path(Url), Type(Release, Snapshot, Old), ReleaseTime. and this code get profile info :
+MProfileInfo is metadata of profile, containing Name, Profile Path(Url), Type(Release, Snapshot, Old), ReleaseTime. and this code get profile info :

      MProfilesInfo[] infos = MProfileInfo.GetProfiles();

+It will return all metadata from mojang web server and your game directory.
-or you can choose source :
+but you can choose source :

      // get profiles from mojang server
      var web = MProfileInfo.GetProfilesFromWeb();